fanyin3639/Rethinking-instruction-effectiveness/README.md

 ## Pre-requisite
 Make sure you have CUDA 11 installed as the deepspeed version used in the codebase only supports CUDA 11.
 The code is tested with Python 3.8.
-When you have the above environment ready.
+When you have the above environment ready,

-<code>pip install -r requirements.txt</code>
+<code>pip install -r requirements.txt</code>.

 Next, download the NIv2 data from the [official website](https://github.com/allenai/natural-instructions).
 Put the extracted task data into <code>Rethinking-instruction-effectiveness/data</code>